TheThingsNetwork/docs/_content/devices/rak811-lora-module-breakout-board/connecting-to-ttn.md

 ![Figure 14: ABP Switching](images/abpswitching.jpg)

 * Set the Device Address, Network Session Key and App Session Key.
-These three parameters will be used on RAK811 Breakout Board:
+These three parameters will be used on RAK811 WisDuo LoRa Module:

 ![Figure 15: ABP Parameters](images/abpparameters.jpg)